 Do less.
 It’s tempting to over-exfoliate during the summer when we’re layering on SPF and rolling around the beach, but any pro will tell you that, when it comes to exfoliation, more isn’t always better.
-We’re turning to our friends at Free People to tell us how to exfoliate for each skin type…
+Our friends at Free People shared this reminder with us on how to exfoliate for each skin type…

 One of the most crucial aspects of getting your face ready for heat, sweat, humidity and extra SPF is the all-important exfoliation.
 Not only will regular exfoliation help shed the dead skin cells I’m sure have piled throughout the winter, revealing an undoubtedly glorious layer of fresh skin underneath, it also helps prep and prime skin to receive whatever products you apply after a good sloughing.
 And with summer approaching and a skincare overhaul likely on your horizon, now is as good a time as ever to pick that scrub habit back up.